rustlluk/pyCub/README.md

 2. You get import errors, e.g. cannot load pycub from icub_pybullet
    1. Install from pip with `python3 -m pip install icub_pybullet`
-   2. Install the package correctly with `python3 setup.py install` from root directory of this repository
+   2. Install the package correctly with `python3 -m pip install .` from root directory of this repository
    3. put icub_pybullet directory to your PYTHONPATH

 ## Docker